 The more arguments a function takes, the harder it is to use correctly.
 Every argument is something the caller has to remember.
 Every argument is one more thing that can be passed in the wrong order.

 Zero arguments is the ideal.
 If you can write a function that takes nothing and still does useful work, that is a beautiful thing.
+And here is why that goal matters more than it sounds.

 Here is what bad looks like: